Knaak53/redemrp_localization/README.md

 Join our discord to get the newest updates and support! - https://discord.gg/FKH4uwb

 ## 1. Features
-- Translate all you resources in a single one, with this resource you can keep all your translation at the same site and change it with a single change
+- Translate all you resources in a single one, with this resource you can keep all your translatiosn at the same site and change it with a simple change

 ## 2. Requirements

-- You just have to use with resource you want to translate see Usage for more info
+- You just have to use it with the resource that you want to translate see Usage for more info

 ## 3. Installation
 - Put redemrp_localization into server-data/resources/[RedEM] or [redemrp]